-- Review the state-of-the-art in safety provisions of systems and processes related to the project; - Identify system or process vulnerabilities, select incident scenarios, including low-frequency high consequences scenarios; - Apply available hydrogen safety engineering models and tools to assess hazards and associated risks for selected scenarios.
-In case of absence of models and tools, develop and validate new models to perform hydrogen safety engineering for a system, infrastructure or process under scope in the project; - Continuously update the initial safety plan during the project to include new knowledge and information, appoint safety professionals to thoroughly monitor the plan's implementation by all partners and the project as a whole, and report results on safety findings in the reports, databases, through publications, etc.
+- Review the state-of-the-art in safety provisions of systems and processes related to the project; - Identify system or process vulnerabilities, select incident scenarios, including lowfrequency high consequences scenarios; - Apply available hydrogen safety engineering models and tools to assess hazards and associated risks for selected scenarios.
+In case of absence of models and tools, develop and validate new models to perform hydrogen safety engineering for a system, infrastructure or process under the project scope; - Continuously update the initial safety plan during the project to include new knowledge and information, appoint safety professionals to thoroughly monitor the plan's implementation by all partners and the project as a whole, and report results on safety findings in the deliverables, reports, databases, through publications, etc.

 A safety plan should be prepared based on the level of hazards, associated risks and system or process complexity.
 The plan should cover all work being conducted, including experimental/operational activities, with emphasis on the aspects involving hydrogen safety knowledge, hazardous materials, pressure equipment, hydrogen safety system peculiarities, etc. There may be cases when an initial version of the safety plan is developed.
-In the initial safety plan, elements such as hazards and associated risk analysis, incident scenarios, prevention and mitigation techniques can be covered more generally without details.
-It is recommended that a detailed description of the safety plan is prepared within the initial phase of the project which should be followed by regular updates, e.g. in the form of project reports, to reflect new information.
+In the initial safety plan, elements such as hazards and associated risk analysis, incident scenarios, prevention and mitigation techniques can be covered more generally without details, however a reference to the associated documents shall be given and these documents shall be available.
+It is recommended that a detailed description of the safety plan is prepared within the initial phase of the project which should be followed by regular updates, e.g. in the form of project deliverables/reports, to reflect new information, data and management of changes.